 - Your website is gathering dust, and you want something new (along with a plan to keep it healthy in the long run).

-Know that regardless of your stage, my team and I are here to help.
+Know that regardless of your stage, we’re here to help.
 We developed our website care plans [link when available] to give you peace of mind knowing your website is continuously setting your business or nonprofit up for success.
-In the meantime, take a look at my best tips for keeping your website healthy and effective.
+In the meantime, take a look at our best tips for keeping your website healthy and effective.

 The 3 Things Every Website Needs to Be Effective